 University of Akron

-Corporate fellows are embedded into businesses – doing research and development, evaluating operations and spurring innovation.
-Fellows teach companies how to look at processes through a biomimetic lens.
+Corporate fellows are embedded into businesses and industry – doing research and development, evaluating operations and spurring innovation.
+Fellows help companies look at processes through a biomimetic lens, tapping into nature's 3.8 billion years of genius.
 See our current corporate sponsors.

-The University of Akron Biomimicry Research and Innovation Center (BRIC) is dedicated to biomimicry research, design, training and teaching as it helps to catalyze invention powered by nature-inspired technologies.
+The Biomimicry program is run through The University of Akron's Biomimicry Research and Innovation Center (BRIC) which is dedicated to biomimicry research, design, training and teaching as it helps to catalyze invention powered by nature-inspired technologies.

-At our Great Lakes Biomimicry Technology Center in the Desich SMART Center at Lorain County Community College, we are working with university tech transfer and open innovation, involving internships through GLIDE (Great Lakes Innovation and Development Enterprise).
+At our Great Lakes Biomimicry Technology Center in the Desich SMART Center at Lorain County Community College, we are working with university tech transfer and open innovation.
+Lorain County Community College has been a strong partner of our work.